Bless (manga): Others

-Simply known as "Boss", he owns a mahjong parlor, where Jun works part-time, and is the chef that cooks the meals for costumers.
+Simply known as "Boss", he owns a mahjong parlor, where Jun works part-time, and is the chef that cooks the meals for customers.
 He known Jun since she was in the fifth grade and is a very good friend to her.
 Confident and tall, the Boss has an androgynous appearance and has a feminine style, such wearing makeup and heels.
 While a bit annoyed that Jun and Aia often uses his place as a personal hangout and treats it like a restaurant, he adores the two and typically let them do what they want.